Laying the foundations for future health and wellbeing

 Graphic adapted from Changes in weight status of children between the first and final years of primary school.
 Public Health England 2017

-Obese children are at greater risk of serious long term health problems, including cardiovascular disease, diabetes, musculoskeletal conditions and some cancers.
-Type 2 diabetes – typically an adult disease – is increasingly being diagnosed among children in the UK, some as young as seven.
-Early signs of fatty liver disease and arteriosclerosis are now being seen in children.
+Children with obesity are at greater risk of serious long term health problems, including cardiovascular disease, diabetes, and cancer.
+Type 2 diabetes – typically an adult disease – is increasingly being diagnosed among UK children in the UK.
+Signs of fatty liver disease and arteriosclerosis are now being seen in children too.

 Physical activity can have a significant impact on health and wellbeing both in childhood and into adulthood.
 Children who are encouraged to be active at an early age have improved cardio-metabolic health (reduced risk of cardiovascular disease including type 2 diabetes, hypertension, and obesity).
 Active children are also able to sleep better, are more able to concentrate, learn and have improved academic achievement, have greater self-esteem, confidence and social skills.

-A child's diet during the early years significantly influences their growth and development and can also impact on their future health as adults.
+Children's diet during the early years significantly influences their growth and development and also impact on their future health as adults.
 Early nutrition is linked to the incidence of many common childhood conditions such as diarrhoea, dental caries and iron and vitamin D deficiencies.
 It may also influence the risk in adult life of conditions such as coronary heart disease, diabetes and obesity.

 The earliest experiences, starting in the womb, shape a baby’s brain development.
 The brain is able to absorb information and adapt to its surroundings.
 Environmental influences – including relationships, nutrition, stress and poverty – shape a child’s brain affecting their later health and wellbeing, as well as their social and intellectual development.
 Positive early experience is therefore vital to ensure children are ready to learn, ready for school and have good life chances.